Solid Waste Program Improvements

 Moving to an existing home?
 Carts will already be at the home and service will begin when you start your water service, no need to call the Town.

 If you're renting a house and wish to have the account in your name, have the owner's name, phone number and mailing address when you call to set up the account

 Each household is provided one trash cart and one recycling cart.
 Residents can request one additional cart of each type for a fee.

 To close your account and request a final bill, call Raleigh Water or complete the stop service form.

 To ensure consistent and equitable service, as a result of transferring solid waste fees from your tax bill to your water bill, the follow changes to the solid waste program will start January 2021.

-Bulk collection will be scheduled online.
+Bulk collections will be scheduled online.
 Two free collections can occur per household (by owner) each year.
 Additional requests will result in a fee of $50.

-Increase weekly clear or biodegradable bag limit from ten (10) to twenty (20) bags
+Increase weekly clear or biodegradable bag limit from 10 to 20 bags

 Increase large brush limit from four (4) to eight (8) cubic yards- about two (2) pickup truck loads